kushtrimh/zana/CONTRIBUTING.md

 - If you're merging a PR that fixes formatting issues, use `format: ` as the prefix for the merge commit message.
 - If you're merging a PR that adds or updates documentation, use `doc: ` as the prefix for the merge commit message.

-Once a PR is merged, the `release` workflow will be triggered, creating a new release and updating the version of the project.
+Once a PR is merged, the `release` workflow will be triggered, creating a new release on GitHub.
-The version will change based on the commit message prefix.
+During the `release` workflow, the project version will be increased as well, based on the merge commit message prefix.

 For new features, the minor version is incremented. (_e.g. `0.1.0` -> `0.2.0`_),
 while for bug fixes and other changes the patch version is incremented (_e.g. `0.1.1` -> `0.1.2`_).

 Documentation and formatting changes do not trigger a new version update and release.

+The version update changes will be done through a new PR, created automatically, which the maintainers will merge.
+Version update PRs merge commit messages should begin with the `release: ` prefix.

 All the services are deployed automatically once a PR is merged, however changes made to the `extension` will be packaged and distributed to browser addon stores manually by the owner.